amyreese/dotlink/README.md

 Some planned features and changes are:

-- Rework --source as positional parameter that defaults to $CWD
-- Add support for remote sources, like ssh/scp, but also git repos or tarballs
+- Add support for remote sources, like ssh/scp, as well as git repos or tarballs
 - Generate mapping file from repository contents ?